 I recently reviewed the black site in space thriller INCOMING.
-Now we have 80s action icons Jean-Claude Van Damme (UNIVERSAL SOLDIER, THE BOUNCER) and Dolph Lundgren (Aquaman, BATTLE OF THE DAMNED) in the secret prison on a sub film BLACK WATER.
+Now we have 80s action icons Jean-Claude Van Damme (THE LAST MERCENARY, THE BOUNCER) and Dolph Lundgren (Aquaman, BATTLE OF THE DAMNED) in the secret prison on a sub film BLACK WATER.
 Is this the start of a trend?
 More importantly, is it a good movie?

 Deep cover operative Wheeler (Jean-Claude Van Damme) wakes up in a cell, not sure of where he is or how he got there.
 A voice from the next cell, Marco (Dolph Lundgren) informs him he’s in a secret prison somewhere under the ocean.
 An extended flashback fills us in on how he got there, his cover blown and his partner/lover Ballard (Courtney B. Turk DEVILISH CHARM) is killed.
 He’s hidden a key piece of the mission’s objective and those responsible for blowing his cover want it.